lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Conflicting Priorities
 In Disaster Point Emergency project, after I completed the requirements analysis, I started the high level design and domain designs.
 But our customer would like to see how the webpage is going to look like, what functions we are going to provide.
-So I have stop the designs
+So I have stop the architecture related design and switched to UI design.
+Even though I was experienced with front-end, since it's first impression for the customer, I chose to closly collaborate with our UI engin

 ## Do you have any questions for me?